 Unfortunately, learning a language isn’t like buying a Jack Wolfskin bum bag – there is no “one size fits all”.
-Luckily, this is German and there are tonnes of options out there.
-Private lessons, group lessons, online lessons, language-learning apps or books, meet-ups… the list is endless so try something on for size; if you find one that fits, stick with it.
+But luckily, this is German and there are tonnes of options out there.
+Private lessons, group lessons, online lessons, language-learning apps or books, meet-ups… the list is endless so try something on for size; if you find something that fits, stick with it.
 If not, try something else.

 Like anything else, it’s hit or miss.
 There are loads of language schools out there and most offer a free trial lesson.
 Volkshochschule is intended specifically for adults and it’s also the cheapest option with classes starting at around €69.
 Signing up for a course obviously takes commitment so you’ll need to set aside a few hours once or twice a week, or several hours a day depending on how intensive your course is.

 It’s a good idea to choose a school close to where you live or work so that even when motivation is low, you’ll feel guilty about not going since you’re practically walking past the door.
 The good news is that you’ll get to hear a real live native German speaker using the language, the bad news is that you’ll also spend quite a bit of time listening to Vlad from Russia or Yoshi from Japan spewing terrible German in thick accents.
 Private lessons – in person or online – are the best way to avoid this but, of course, these will be more expensive.
 Some international companies are kind enough to offer free German lessons to their employees so, if this is the case, make sure you take advantage.

 If you’ve already tried to google “online German classes”, clicked on a couple and then stopped looking for a decent course because you were overwhelmed by the number of resources, then check this out - we’ve compiled some of the resources we like.